US Postal Truck Crashes

 Jonathan Perkins Injury Lawyers has seen quite a few US truck postal crashes in our many years of serving the state of Connecticut.
 Unfortunately, we have also seen the damages and injuries that these kinds of motor vehicle collisions often cause.
 When the negligence of a US postal truck driver causes an accident and thus injuries to you or your loved ones, this person must be held liable.
 Our Hartford personal injury lawyers will work tirelessly to hold the at-fault party accountable for your losses.

-With offices in New Haven, Bridgeport, and Hartford, Jonathan Perkins Injury Lawyers provides professional legal services to residents all over Connecticut.
+We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London, and serve clients throughout Connecticut.
 If you have been involved in a crash with a USPS vehicle, you are likely entitled to compensation for your losses.

-Please complete a Free Case Review today to get started.
+Please complete a Free Case Evaluation today to get started.